mhvk/baseband/docs/index.rst

 Developer Documentation
 =======================

-The developer documentation feature tutorials for supporting new formats or format extensions such as VDIF EDV.
+The developer documentation features tutorials for supporting format extensions such as VDIF EDV or a completely new format, possibly making it available as a `baseband.io` plugin.
 It also contains instructions for publishing new code releases.

 .. toctree::